MarkBotros0/Black-Bird-Studio-Web-Assignment/README.md

 npm run lint
 ```

+The codebase follows ESLint best practices with Next.js and TypeScript rules.
+All critical linting issues have been resolved.

 ### Type Checking

-TypeScript type checking is built into the Next.js build process.
+TypeScript strict mode is enabled and type checking is built into the Next.js build process.

+### Code Quality

+- **Clean Code**: Functions are granular and focused on single responsibilities
+- **Performance**: Optimized with React.memo, debouncing, and efficient state management
+- **Error Handling**: Centralized error utilities ensure consistent error patterns
+- **Type Safety**: Strong TypeScript usage throughout with minimal use of `any`
+- **Documentation**: Comprehensive JSDoc comments for all functions and components

 ## 📄 License